$ cd fundamentals-of-devops

 AWS automatically keeps the load balancer up to date, with zero downtime.

-AWS load balancers are hardened against a variety of attacks, including meeting the requirements of a variety of security standards (e.g., SOC 2, ISO 27001, HIPAA, PCI, FedRAMP) out-of-the-box.
+AWS load balancers are hardened against a variety of attacks, including meeting the requirements of a number of security standards (e.g., SOC 2, ISO 27001, HIPAA, PCI-DSS).

-Using a managed service for load balancing can be a huge time saver, so let’s use an AWS load balancer.
-There are actually several types of AWS load balancers to choose from; the one that’ll be the best fit for the simple sample app is the Application Load Balancer (ALB).
-The ALB consists of several parts, as shown in Figure 25:
+To be clear, you can do all of this with Nginx, too, but it’s a considerable amount of work.
+Using a managed service for load balancing can be a huge time saver, so let’s use an AWS ELB.
+There are actually several types of AWS ELBs; the one that’ll be the best fit for the simple sample app is the Application Load Balancer (ALB).

 The blog post series’s sample code repo includes a module called alb